geokkjer/books-vue/prd.md

 ## Non-Goals

+- **No public registration or signup** - admin-managed accounts only
+- **No multi-tenancy** - single instance per family/organization
-- No third-party cloud dependencies
+- **No third-party cloud dependencies** - fully self-contained
+- **No complex multi-user collaboration features** - focus on personal libraries
-- No complex multi-user or admin features
+- **No social features** - no sharing, reviews, or community features
+- **No payment or subscription handling** - free self-hosted solution
+- **No external authentication** (OAuth, SAML) - simple email/password auth
+- **No advanced admin features** - keep admin interface simple and functional

 ## Success Criteria